 - Visualize your website inside the demo.
-Picture your content, graphics and images placed inside the demo.
-Do you have enough pictures, stock photos, and graphics to fill the needs of the website.
+Picture your content, graphics, and images placed inside the demo.
+Do you have enough pictures, stock photos, and graphics to fill the needs of the website?
 If not, are you willing to gather them?
 If the answer is no, try to find a theme that doesn’t focus too heavily on images, content, or whatever you’re missing.
-There are plenty of layouts out there that are graphic heavy, content heavy, icon heavy, etc. to choose from, so try to find a theme that matches those needs.
+There are plenty of layouts out there that are graphics heavy, content heavy, icon-heavy, etc. to choose from, so try to find a theme that matches those needs.

 By following the list, you’ll make the most out of the demo.
 It can be easy to click through the demo without much thought, but really there is no better opportunity to thoroughly test out a theme than in this step.

 Do not rush through when going through the demos when selecting a theme.
 It will really give you a sense of the theme before you make a purchase.
 Pro tip: don’t purchase themes that do not allow a live preview, because chances are the theme is not well-established enough to bother with developing.

 Take Your Time When Selecting a WordPress Theme

 It can be so easy to get overwhelmed by the crazy amount of themes out there.
 There are so many choices and all of them offer a little something unique.

 The most important thing to do is just not to jump on the first theme that pops out as you as visually attractive in design.
 A lot of themes look amazing – often this is due to the amazing design and photography included to showcase the theme – but they may not offer everything you need to complete your project.